 - If the cat tries to stalk, pounce, or swipe at the hamster, reprimand it with a firm “no.”

 - If the cat appears too keen, back the hamster away and reprimand the cat.

 - If the cat reacts passively or ignores the hamster, praise it and offer it a treat

 You only need the cat to recognize the hamster, understand its smell, and resist the urge to harm it.
-As long as it knows what the hamster is and that it’s not allowed to touch it, that’s good enough.

 How To Keep Cats Away From Hamsters